jeandre-visser/tunify/README.md

 Check out the deployed application here: https://tunify-music-app.netlify.app/

-***NOTE: If the link does not display any songs, it is because my RapidAPI paid subscription (api where all the song data is fetched from) has expired.
+***NOTE: If the link does not display any songs, it is due to my RapidAPI paid subscription being expired (api where all the song data is fetched from).
 Please then refer to the screenshots below!***

 ## Description